 It all starts with an egg.
-Actually with 100 – 400 eggs, laid by the female praying mantis in autumn before she dies when it gets cold.
+Actually 100 – 400 eggs, that are laid by the female praying mantis in autumn before she dies when it gets cold.
 The eggs are securely protected and hidden in a so-called ootheca, a praying mantis egg case.
 This case can be around 1 inch in diameter (3cm) and will be attached to branches, twigs, or other objects that seem safe.
 The ootheca stays there until it gets warm in spring.
 That’s when the praying mantis hatch and life starts all over again.

 As a whole, praying mantis eggs are protected in a so-called ootheca.
 The ootheca should be kept in the same orientation as it was found.
-It can be stored in a container with air circulation and be hung from the lid.
+It can be stored in a container with air circulation and hung from the lid.
 Cooler temperatures will delay hatching while warmth will encourage hatching.

 By the way, we also have a full care guide for praying mantis that you can read right here.
 It will tell you everything you need to know to keep your praying mantis alive and happy after it hatched.

-What Month do Praying Mantis Lay Eggs?
+What Month Do Praying Mantis Lay Eggs?

 The female praying mantis mates as an adult and lays her eggs in a so-called ootheca to protect them.
 The ootheca is an egg case, laid by mantises but also cockroaches, and other related insects.

-As a whole, the praying mantis lays the ootheca in late summer until early autumn, depending on the temperatures.
+As a whole, the praying mantis lays the ootheca from late summer until early autumn, depending on the temperatures.
 Praying mantis egg sacks can therefore be found from late fall to early spring.
 In tropical regions, praying mantis mate and lay their ootheca all year long.

 Where Can I Find Praying Mantis Eggs?

 The goal of the praying mantis is to protect your eggs by hiding them and keeping them safe from predators and weather impacts.
 You will have to be very observant in order to find an ootheca.